Vatican City, Rome, Italy

 |Flag of City-State||Coat of Arms|

-What is Vatican City?
+What exactly is Vatican City?

-In addition to its own diplomacy, the Holy See conducts diplomatic relations on behalf of Vatican City and enters into international agreements for it.
+In addition to its own diplomacy, the See conducts diplomatic relations on behalf of Vatican City and enters into international agreements for it.

-Where did the word Vatican come from?
+Where did the word come from?

 The name "Vatican" predates Christianity and comes from the Latin Mons Vaticanus, which means Vatican Mount.

-Vatican city had a surplus of 6.7 million euros in 2007 (roughly $8.9 million based on rate of one euro = $1.33 US) but ran a deficit in 2008 of over 15 million euros (over $20 million US).
+The city had a surplus of 6.7 million euros in 2007 (roughly $8.9 million based on rate of one euro = $1.33 US) but ran a deficit in 2008 of over 15 million euros (over $20 million US).

-The defense of Vatican City is the responsibility of Italy.
+The defense of the City is the responsibility of Italy.
 The Pontifical Swiss Guard was founded by Pope Julius II in 1506 as the personal bodyguard of the Pope and continues to fulfil that function.
 At the end of 2005 the Guard had 134 members.
 All recruits must be Catholic, between the ages of 19 and 30, unmarried and have Swiss citizenship.

-The art and architecture of Vatican City
+The art and architecture

 The Vatican controls its own Internet Top Level Domain, which is registered as .va.
 Popular TLDs in the world include .com (commercial), .net (network) and .org (non-profit organization).

-The Institute for Works of Religion, also known as the Vatican Bank, is a bank situated in the Vatican that conducts worldwide financial activities.
+The Institute for Works of Religion, also known as the Vatican Bank, is a bank situated in the city that conducts worldwide financial activities.
 It has an ATM with instructions in Latin, possibly the only one of its kind in the entire world!